Fermionic Phonons: Exact Analytic Results and Quantum Statistical Mechanics for a One Dimensional Harmonic Crystal: Conclusion

 \section{Conclusion}

 This paper has obtained analytic expressions for the energy eigenvalues and eigenfunctions of a realistic system composed of interacting particles, namely a one dimensional harmonic crystal.
-Although the results are mainly practical and utilitarian in nature, there are two generic conceptual points that emerge.
-The first concerns wave function symmetrization, and the consequent state occupancy and particle statistics, in the case that the quantum states of interest do not comprise single identical particle states.
-In this case the sum over state occupancy for ideal particles needs to be replaced by a sum over the non-decomposable quantum states, together with a symmetrization or overlap factor that accounts for the double counting of states, the inclusion of forbidden states, and the differences between bosons and fermions.

-The second conceptual point is that phonons are not necessarily bosons.
-Specifically, if the particles of the system are fermions, then the energy eigenfunctions must be fully anti-symmetric with respect to particle interchange, which means that phonons must be sensitive to particle interchange.
-Ultimately, this means that if one uses a model potential that invokes lattice points and neighbor interactions, then necessarily that potential must be asymmetric with respect to particle interchange (see Appendix~\ref{Sec:non-sym-U}).
-This is how fermionic phonons arise.

-In the present problem of the one dimensional harmonic crystal, the energy eigenstates were vibrational modes with different frequencies.
-These cannot be considered identical particles, and nor can they be decomposed into single identical particle states.
-Hence the symmetrization factor alluded to above proved essential to quantify the differences between bosons and fermions.
-This factor, in a rather clear and transparent way, reveals the localized nature of wave function symmetrization.
-Of course it is well-known that phenomenon like Fermi exclusion only applies when the wave functions of the individual fermions overlap.
-The challenge is to turn this idea into a quantitative computational procedure in the general case where individual particle wave functions do not exist or are not convenient.
-The symmetrization factor used here allows the localization of symmetrization effects to be exploited computationally in the general case.

-The conclusions about symmetrization effects drawn here for spinless particles apply as well to the full spin-dependent wave function.
-This is because the latter can be written as the sum of products of factors independently dependent on spin and position (Appendix~\ref{Sec:spin}).
-The localization of symmetrization effects arises from the position part of the wave function that is treated here.
+Although the results are mainly practical and utilitarian in nature, there is one generic conceptual point that emerges: because wave function symmetrization does not apply to crystals (i.e.\ solids in which the particles may be distinguished by their attachment to fixed points in space), the consequent quantized vibrational modes, otherwise known as phonons, are not bosons.
+It would be more accurate to call them `non-bosonic phonons' rather than `fermionic phonons', as in the title to this paper.
+This is a general conceptual point that holds beyond the one-dimensional harmonic crystal treated here.

-As mentioned the bulk of the paper is concerned with numerical results for the one dimensional harmonic crystal.
+As mentioned the bulk of the paper is concerned with numerical results for the one-dimensional harmonic crystal.
 A number of quantitative conclusions can be drawn from these, such as the degree to which the average energy increases, and the structure in the density profile decreases, with increasing temperature.
-The localization of symmetrization effects was also quantified, with symmetrization being unimportant at high and at low temperatures, and its quantitative effects increasing with increasing density, and also with decreasing coupling between particles.

 The advantage of being able to easily explore the parameter space with the analytic model can be illustrated by comparison with the exact but numerical studies of Hernando and Van\'i\v cek,\cite{Hernando13} who, with praiseworthy effort, obtained the first 50 energy eigenvalues of a one-dimensional Lennard-Jones system.
 Of course their Lennard-Jones particles confined by a weak harmonic potential is not the same as the present particles interacting with linear springs and confined by fixed wall particles.
 Nevertheless, in so far as the separation between the Lennard-Jones particles is approximately $r_\mathrm{e}$,\cite{Hernando13} the Lennard-Jones frequency $\omega_\mathrm{LJ} = \sqrt{ 72 \varepsilon/(m r_\mathrm{e}^2 )}$ seems the appropriate energy scale to use in qualitatively comparing the two systems.